nimiq/core-rs-albatross/README.md

 **[Nimiq](https://nimiq.com/)**  is a frictionless payment protocol for the web.

 This repository is **Work in Progress** and is currently in beta-testing phase.
-If you need a reliable client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq-network/core/) instead.
-Only use this if you can tolerate bugs and want to help beta-testing the Nimiq Rust implementation.
+If you need a reliable client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq/core-js/) instead.
+Only use this if you can tolerate bugs and want to help with beta-testing the Nimiq Rust implementation.

 The Nimiq Rust client comes without wallet and can currently not be used to send transactions.
-As a back-bone node it is more performant that the JavaScript implementation though.
+As a back-bone node it is more performant than the JavaScript implementation though.

 ## Table of Contents